ncatlab/nlab-content/pages/19960.md

 ## Idea

 The [[AdS-CFT correspondence]] applies _exactly_ only to a few highly symmetric [[quantum field theories]], notably to [[N=4 D=4 super Yang-Mills theory]].
-However, it does not completely break away from these special points in field theory space, but applies in some approximation and/or with suitable modifications on the [[gravity]]-side of the correspondence.
+However, away from these special points in field theory space the correspondence does not completely break down, but continues to apply in some approximation and/or with suitable modifications on the [[gravity]]-side of the correspondence.

 Notably [[quantum chromodynamics]] (one sector of the [[standard model of particle physics]]) is crucially different from but still similar enough to [[N=4 D=4 super Yang-Mills theory]] that some of its [[observables]], in particular otherwise intractable [[non-perturbative effects]], have been argued to be usefully approximated by [[AdS-CFT]]-type dual [[gravity]]-observables, for instance the [[shear viscosity]] of the [[quark-gluon plasma]].